Neutrinet/site-neutrinet-beta/plugins/table-importer/README.md

 * `[ti file=file.yaml header="false" class="imported"]` (basic yaml table with no header and a class of `imported`)

+* `[ti file="file.csv" header="yes" footer="no" caption="Just some data" class="tableClass" id="tableID"]` Lots of params, showing usage of other boolean values

 ## Credits

 Because PHP's builtin CSV support is...let's just say inelegant, this plugin incorporates the most excellent [PHPLeague CSV library](http://csv.thephpleague.com/).

+Forked from the original project and maintainer due to abandonment [Perlkonig/grav-plugin-table-importer](https://github.com/Perlkonig/grav-plugin-table-importer)